nfeldl/nfeldl.github.io/people.md

 title: people
 ---

 This page is generated automatically by polling activity in the "research strains" portion of the website.

-Nicole Feldl's CV is available [here](public/cv/Feldl_CV.pdf).
+We are always looking for talented researchers to join our group.
+If you are interested in pursuing quantitative, computational research in atmospheric and climate sciences, please reach out to [Nicole Feldl](https://eps.ucsc.edu/faculty/Profiles/fac-only.php?uid=nfeldl).